Heritage Travel, Historic Preservation, Random DJB Thoughts

 by

-I am David J. Brown (hence the DJB) and I originally created this personal blog more than ten years ago as a way to capture photos and memories from a family vacation.
-After the trip was over I simply continued writing.
-Over the years the blog has changed to have a more definite focus aligned with my interest in places that matter, reading well, roots music, and more.
+I am David J. Brown (hence the DJB) and I originally created this personal newsletter more than fifteen years ago as a way to capture photos and memories from a family vacation.
+Afterwards I simply continued writing.
+Over the years the newsletter has changed to have a more definite focus aligned with my interest in places that matter, reading well, roots music, heritage travel, and more.
 My professional background is as a national nonprofit leader with a four-decade record of growing and strengthening organizations at local, state, and national levels.
 This work has been driven by my passion for connecting people in thriving, sustainable, and vibrant communities.

 1 Comment